 - Have your Google Analytics Tracking ID and Optimize Container ID to hand.
 Your Analytics ID can be found under Admin/Account/Property/Tracking Info/Tracking Code within your Analytics account.
 Your Optimize Container ID is what you just set up in the previous step.
 Make sure both accounts (Tag Manager and Analytics) are using the same variables.

-- Enter your Optimize Container ID before picking a Google Analytics Settings variable.
-Learn more about these here.
+- Enter your Optimize Container ID before picking a Google Analytics Settings variable

-- Install the Google Optimize Chrome extension (if you haven’t already).
+- Install the Chrome extension (if you haven’t already).
 This allows you to make changes to your site, which Google calls ‘Experiences’.

 If you need any further guidance, check out Google’s Optimize Tag Manager guide.

 - Sign in and select ‘CREATE EXPERIENCE’.

 - Name and categorise your test

 - Add your first variant and choose the weight (what percentage of people you want to see the split).

 - Select ‘Edit’ to get to your chosen page.
 From here, you’ll be able to amend certain aspects of your page through a simple click, drag and drop function.
 We are going to change the Contact header on our site in this example.